…what is it worth in the future?

 Future Value of a Lump Sum Example

-As another example, suppose a lump sum of 4,000 is invested for 19 periods and the interest rate per period is 6%, then at the end of the 19 periods, the value of the lump sum is given by the future value of a lump sum formula as:
+To illustrate the use of the formula suppose a lump sum of 4,000 is invested for 19 periods.
+Additionally assume and the interest rate per period is 6%.
+In this case at the end of the 19 periods, the value of the lump sum is given by the formula as:

 FV = PV x (1 + i)n FV = 4,000 x (1 + 6%)19 FV = 12,102.40

-The future value of a lump sum forms the basis of many time value of money calculations.
+To summarize, the future value concept forms the basis of many time value of money calculations.
 The formula allows any lump sum (PV) to be compounded forward a number of periods (n) at a discount rate of i per period.

 About the Author